rcalix1/Where_Money_Gen_AI/README.md

 ## DeepSeek

+* has changed AI a lot
+* drive to more efficiency with less expense
-* link
+*

 ## Split Path to Gen AI

-* high level - use as is AI infrastructure ( software ) - Torch - HF, AI agents, replicate, etc.
+* high level - use "as is" AI infrastructure ( software ) - Torch - HF, AI agents, replicate, etc.
 * low level  - mod or hack the AI infrastructure ( software ) - Deep Seek - CUDA C/C++

 ## Where to start with cuda

 * https://github.com/rcalix1/LLM.c
+* cuda examples in avant garge

 ## Multi-GPU

 * https://huggingface.co/docs/accelerate/en/index
+* accelerate
 *

 ## Charts